What is Turner syndrome?

 Turner syndrome affects growth and sexual development.
-Girls with this disorder are shorter than normal, and may fail to start puberty when they should.
-This is because the ovaries (which produce eggs, as well as the sex hormones estrogen and progesterone) fail to develop properly.
+Girls with this disorder are shorter than normal and may not start puberty when they should.
+This is because the ovaries (which produce eggs, as well as the sex hormones estrogen and progesterone) don't develop properly.

-Women with Turner syndrome appear to have a stocky appearance, arms that turn out slightly at the elbow, a receding lower jaw, a short webbed neck, and low hairline at the back of the neck.
+Turner syndrome usually does not affect intelligence.
+Common physical symptoms of Turner Syndrome include a stocky build, arms that turn out slightly at the elbow, a receding lower jaw, a short webbed neck, and a low hairline at the back of the neck.

-Other medical symptoms include: lymphedema (swelling of hands and feet), heart and/or kidney defects, high blood pressure, and infertility (inability to have children).
+Medical symptoms can include lymphedema (swelling of hands and feet), heart and/or kidney defects, high blood pressure, and infertility (inability to have children).

 How do doctors diagnose Turner syndrome?

-About half of the cases are diagnosed within the first few months of a girl's life by the characteristic physical symptoms (swelling of the hands and feet, or a heart defect).
-Other patients are diagnosed in adolescence because they fail to grow normally or go through puberty.
+About half of the cases are diagnosed within the first few months of a girl's life by the characteristic symptoms (swelling of the hands and feet, heart defect).
+Other patients are diagnosed in adolescence because they do not grow normally or go through puberty.

-When the doctor suspects Turner syndrome, a blood sample can be used to make a karyotype (a chromosome analysis) and the diagnosis can be confirmed.
+When a doctor suspects Turner syndrome, a blood sample can be used to make a karyotype (a chromosome analysis), and the diagnosis can be confirmed.

 How is Turner syndrome treated?

 Hormone replacement therapy is the best way to treat this disorder.
 Teenagers are treated with growth hormone to help them reach a normal height.
-They may also be given low doses of androgens (male hormones which females also produce in small quantities) to increase height and encourage normal hair and muscle growth.
-Some patients may take the female hormone estrogen to promote normal sexual development.
+They may also be given low doses of androgens (male hormones that females also produce in small quantities) to increase height and encourage hair and muscle growth.
+Some patients may take the female hormone estrogen to promote sexual development.

 Interesting facts about Turner syndrome

 Turner Syndrome affects 60,000 females in the United States.
-This disorder is seen in 1 of every 2000 to 2500 babies born, with about 800 new cases diagnosed each year.
+This disorder is seen in 1 of every 2000 to 2500 baby girls, with about 800 new cases diagnosed each year.